 - pH Test for stomach acids in esophagus

-However, a doctor will generally not test for Hiatal Hernia if there are no symptoms present.
+However, a gastroenterologist will generally not test for Hiatal Hernia if there are no symptoms present.
 Treatment is often based on the symptoms experienced.

 Treating the Symptoms of Hiatal Hernia